Ichchha-coder/CHatbot/README.md

 Replace the embedding model in "config.py" and make necessary installations in case of necessity and update in requirements.txt.

 # PS:
 There are virtual environment file in folder venv.
 Incase of use of dockerization ,ignore it.
+If you don't use docker then you have to install the dependencies using pip install -r requirements.txt